keptn/lifecycle-toolkit/docs/content/en/docs/install/upgrade.md

 hidechildren: false # this flag hides all sub-pages in the sidebar-multicard.html
 ---

-To upgrade from the previous version of the Keptn Lifecycle Toolkit to the latest, run the same command sequence used to install KLT:
+If you installed the previous version of the Lifecycle Toolkit using `helm`, you can upgrade to the latest version by running the same command sequence used to install KLT:

 ```shell
 helm repo add klt https://charts.lifecycle.keptn.sh